Gaming PC Specs: Recommended System Requirements

 • VRChat

-• PSU
+PSU

-The PSU or Power Supply Unit is a mediation component that is better explained in this article.
+The PSU is a mediation component that is better explained in this article.
 Its primary role is to provide adequate power to all hardware within a system.
 While the type and conditions of certain CPUs, GPUs, and RAM varies depending on their specification, the PSU gives the system the proper power budget to accommodate any needs, including overclocks or future component power requirements.
 While second-hand PSUs can be viable, the detailed history of a PSU leads to more confidence in its ability to provide a system with its needs and keep the components safe.

 Storage

-Minimum Software & Operating System Requirements
+Minimum Software Requirements & Operating System Requirements for PC Games

-While no operating system is entirely out of service, the most popular operating systems for most games on the Steam store hardware report(at time of writing) are Windows 10 64bit (62.33%), Windows 11 (32.06%), and Windows 7 (1.43%).
-While a PC can use any steam-compatible OS or game, developers often support the most popular OS versions for the intended user base.
+While no operating system is entirely out of service, the most popular operating systems for most games on the Steam store hardware report are Windows 10 64bit (51.43%), Windows 11 (44.24%), and Windows 7 (0.59%).
+While a PC can use any Steam-compatible OS or game, developers often support the most popular OS versions for the intended user base.

-Gaming PC FAQs
+Gaming Gaming PC Specs FAQs

 Here are some frequently asked questions about the range of minimum requirements for the latest games being released every year.